calipark1213/3340FinalProject/README.md

 ## Appendix
 ***ALL FILES ARE FOUND AT TOP OF GITHUB PAGE*** </br>
-3340_PrimeDataSetup.Rmd - R code used to format the original dataset </br>
+3340_PrimeDataSetup.Rmd - R markdown code used to format the original dataset </br>
 3340_analysis.html - HTML copy of our analysis Rmd </br>
-3340_analysis.rmd - R code used for results </br>
+3340_analysis.rmd - R Markdown code used for results </br>
 README.md - Primary document containing details about our project </br>
 data_prime.csv - Dataset formatted using PrimeDataSetup and some Excel work </br>
+_Please download data_prime.csv in order run the 3340_analysis.rmd.
+Thank you!_

 ## Rerefences
 [1] Center for Disease Control and Prevention.
 (2020, September 17).
 About Adult BMI. _cdc.gov_ https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html  <br/>